top of page

 Healing my Inner Child

-Still, I’m grateful for the lessons of fear, selflessness, pain, and doubt, because today, as a grown woman, I recognize those emotions the moment they start creeping in.
-I meet them with awareness, not submission.
-I show up for that little girl in me who once had no one to tend to her tender heart.
-I soothe her now, because I am the nurturer she needed.
+Yet today, as a grown woman, I meet those old lessons of fear, selflessness, pain, and doubt, with awareness, not submission.
+I recognize those emotions the moment they start creeping in.
+I show up for the little girl inside me; the one who had no one to tend to her tender heart.
+I soothe her now.
+I am the nurturer she needed.
 I am the presence she was waiting for.
+Through unlearning and learning, through failure and persistence, I have forged resilience.
+Those trials shaped me into a woman who leads with both compassion and conviction.

 From Survival Mode To Thriving